Frequently Asked Questions

-A: We’re partial to our own hosting services, but our services work with most hosting providers.
-If an issue arises, we’ll work with your host to ensure we can provide our service through them.
-If you don’t have a site yet, or are hosted on WordPress.com, Blogger or TypePad and want to move to a self-hosted WordPress site, consider hosting with us, or use one of our Affiliate hosts.
+A: We’re partial to our own hosting services, but self-hosted WordPress works with most hosting providers.
+If you don’t have a site yet, or are hosted on WordPress.com, Blogger or TypePad and want to move to a self-hosted WordPress site, consider hosting with us.

 A: Absolutely!
 While it’s not included in a subscription package, WP-WP migration (whether it’s WordPress.com or self-hosted WordPress that you’d like to move to a new host) is available as an add-on or standalone package.